- If you use tobacco, quitting smoking is BY FAR the #1 thing you can do to enhance your health and your life!

 The compounds in tobacco smoke don't only stay in your lungs, they get absorbed into your bloodstream and circulate throughout your entire body and cause damage.

+There are dozens of great reasons to quit smoking!
 Some of the benefits of becoming smoke-free include:

 - a decreased risk for many cancers, cardiovascular disease, respiratory diseases and numerous other health problems